rollmug/sci-tasker-utility/README.md

 Note: the simplest way to run is node C:/RLMG/Tasker/tasker.mjs

+## Running with PM2

-With PM2 installed, simply run `npm start` to launch PM2 with settings from the `ecosystem.config.js` file.
+With PM2 installed, simply run `npm start` from this directory to launch PM2 with the config settings in the `ecosystem.config.js` file.